-The Bobblelicious Bag is a fun crochet circle bag that is made of super chunky bobble stitches.
+The Bobblelicious Bag is a fun, free crochet purse pattern that is made of super chunky bobble stitches.
 Once it is assembled, it kind of looks like a pillbox bag.
 The chain style strap gives it a professional touch that will make your friends wonder “where did she buy that bag?”.

 The Bobblelicious Bag is crocheted by holding two strands of Cascade Yarns Sarasota Chunky Yarn together.
 Sarasota Chunky is a cotton/acrylic (60%/40%) mix size 5 yarn.
 It’s machine washable and dryable (yay!) and it comes in a variety of colours. (www.cascadeyarns.com) I really enjoyed working with this yarn for this project.

 I decided to take my hand at lining this bag and I am so glad that I did.
 It is one of my favourite parts of this bag.
 I picked a cotton fabric in a vibrant teal colour to line my bag.
 So although the outside of my bag may be a subtle silver/grey colour, there’s that beautiful pop of colour when you open it.
 I can’t wait to see what colour combos you all come up with when you’re making your Bobblelicious Bags made with this free crochet purse pattern!

 Skill Level: Intermediate